dsc-sookmyung/2023-ta-bom-SolutionChallenge/readme.md

 #### Set user location

-After going through the onboarding page, the user is prompted to enter their location.
+After going through the onboarding page, the user has to enter their location.
 The user can navigate to their current location via GPS, search for a location via the search bar, or move a pin on the map to set a precise address.
 After the location is set, a map appears showing the user's current location and restaurants near the user.
-You can click the icons on the map to see the names of the restaurants.
+You can click the restaurant icons on the map to see the names of the restaurants.
 Pull up the panel at the bottom of the screen to see a list of restaurants near the user.
-Restaurants are organized by category.
+Users can also organize the restaurants by tapping on the food categories located at the top of the panel.

 <br/>